dietercastel/SAE/README.md

 ###keyPath (String, REQUIRED)
 The absolute path to a file containing the server-side key for encrypting the client-side sessions.
 Example: `/path/to/keyfile.key` pointing to a file containing only `mysupersecretkeyiwillbeusing`.
+Do not put this file under version control!
+This feauture is espicially intended to avoid placing private data into open by accident for example on a public github repository.
+Be wary of your keys/secrets/private info!

 ###failedAuthFunction (function, REQUIRED)
 A function that gets executed when a request is not proberly authenticated.